You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 What recourse do I have if the measures of success are not met?

 If we’re at the end of the project and the measures of success have not been met, would you be willing to work with me at no additional charge until the measures of success are met?
 (If so, be sure it is stated in the contract.)

 What can you guarantee me?
 (The book publicist can guarantee that the strategies they will use are the best.
 Pay-per-placement agencies will guarantee you that you don’t pay unless you get publicity.
 Beyond that, beware of any other guarantees, particularly promises that you will be covered by a certain media outlet, or that your product or book will get massive exposure.)

 What Happens Next

 You can add other questions to the list, of course.
-But asking the ones I’ve suggested will help you choose the candidate who is best for you.
+But asking the ones I’ve suggested will help you choose the book publicist who is best for you.

 Be sure to give the publicist time to ask you lots of questions, too, and to make a formal presentation.
 In fact, review the list of questions above and be ready to answer them if the publicist throws them back at you.

 A smart book publicist should ask, “Who, other than you, will be responsible for deciding which publicist to hire?”